Experimental verification of the optimal fingerprint method in a Spin Resonance System: Implications for Complex Systems: THEORETICAL ANALYSIS OF FINGERPRINT METHOD IN SPIN SYSTEM

 which is determined by the driving field amplitude $B_1$, $B_2$ and driving detuning $\Delta$.

 As shown in the Eq.~(\ref{eq:solution_of_Blocheq}), the modulated Gaussian noise $b(t)\cos\omega t$ induces the fluctuation $\delta \tilde{S}_+(t)$ in the spin signal

 Here we consider an additional modulation phase $\phi$ caused by the imperfect hardware implementation and try to analyze how it affects the measurement results.
 The source of this additional phase and how to control it will be discussed in the later section.
-The autocorrelation function of $\delta S_x$ and $\delta S_y$ and the correlation function between $\delta S_x$ and $\delta S_y$ are \begin{widetext}
+In this case, the noise covariance matrix is

-\end{widetext}
+\begin{widetext}